Simple Indian Recipes....

 3. Next add the potato pieces (and/or other vegetables of you choice).
 Cover and cook till it is completely cooked.

-4. You can add a pinch of turmeric powder if you like the kichadi to have a nice yellow colour.
+4. You can add a pinch of turmeric powder if you like the kichadi to have a nice yellow color.
 This is optional.

-5. Next add the sago and required salt.
-Mix everything, reduce the heat and cook it covered for about 3 minutes.
+5. Next reduce the heat to low and add the sago.
+Also add required salt and mix everything, Cook it covered for about 3 minutes.
 No water is needed.
-The water that the sago must have absorbed duing soaking is sufficient to cook it.
+The water that the sago must have absorbed during soaking is sufficient to cook it.

 6. Add the peanut powder and mix everything.
-Increase the heat and keep tossing for another 2 minutes.
+Increase the heat and stir fry for another 2 minutes.

-7. Finally add chopped cilantro, mix and switch off.
+7. Finally add chopped cilantro.
+Squeeze the lemon juice, mix once and switch off.

 Tips